jenkins-x/jx-docs/content/contribute/development.md

 ## Install Go

+We recommend the latest version of go `1.11.4` as this ensures the go modules works.

 The installation of Go should take only a few minutes.
 You have more than one option to get Go up and running on your machine.

 If you are having trouble following the installation guides for go, check out [Go Bootcamp](http://www.golangbootcamp.com/book/get_setup) which contains setups for every platform or reach out to the Jenkins X community in the [Jenkins X Slack channels](/community/#slack).